 - The master device share date with the slave device using the shift register.
 After reading data, the slave device store the data from the shift register into memory and similar operation happen when the master wants to receive data from the slave.

-Clock polarity and Phase for SPI communication
+Clock polarity and Phase

 As I mentioned earlier, the master device is responsible for setting the clock frequency.
 But other than clock frequency, the master device also configures two things such as clock polarity and phase according to the data transmission.